.

 Series Schedule

-Data Collection and Analysis
+Data Collection and Analysis (core program course)

-The most critical step in the workforce management process is the first one: data collection and analysis.
-The best predictor of future call workload is past data, so gathering the right data is critical to the workforce management process.
-Participants will learn where to look for data and how to scrutinize it to make sure it is appropriate for inclusion in the forecasting process.
+In this session, participants will learn where to look for data and how to scrutinize it to make sure it is appropriate for inclusion in the forecasting process.
 The course will present mathematical techniques for analyzing data and making needed adjustments.
 The role of business drivers and how to incorporate them into the planning process will also be focused upon.

 Seminar attendees will learn: